joeyabouharb/card-game-idiot/README.md

    `./build.sh`

-4. then in the dist/ directory run `idiot game --start NAME` or with the args listed above!
+4. then in the dist/ directory run `idiotgame --start NAME` or with the args listed above!